FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/GuardianParent`| A fact about a legal guardianship between a parent and a child.
 `http://gedcomx.org/StepParent`| A fact about the step relationship between a parent and a child.
 `http://gedcomx.org/SociologicalParent`| A fact about a sociological relationship between a parent and a child, but not definable in typical legal or biological terms.
+`http://gedcomx.org/SurrogateParent`| A fact about a pregnancy surrogate relationship between a parent and a child.